WHMCS/developer-docs/hooks-reference/addon.md

 ## AddonActivation

-Executes when an addon is activated.
+Executes when a product addon is being automatically activated as part of an invoice payment or order acceptance.
+Runs following the welcome email having been sent.

 #### Parameters